StellaSTWong/StellaSTWong.github.io/content/blog/humanitarian101/index.md

     + 2 elements: (1) sufficiently widespread, representative and consistent **state practice** (accepted it as law and relied on it); and (2) **opinio juris** (a belief that there's a legal obligation)
     + 161 core rules of customary IHL (year 2005)
 ]: #

+# Intersection of humanitarian action and the climate crisis

+As the climate crisis worsens, the risks and impacts of extreme weather events on people and local communities are increasing, particularly for [vulnerable groups](https://www.taylorfrancis.com/chapters/oa-edit/10.4324/9781003190516-13/consequences-climate-change-vulnerable-populations-richa-sharma-srikanth).
+This poses more challenges for humanitarian action, from supporting locally led adaptation and disaster risk reduction to building community resilience.
+Taking climate considerations into account in humanitarian action is now more crucial than ever.

+The [Climate and Environment Charter for Humanitarian Organisations](https://www.climate-charter.org/) is an initiative launched in 2021 that aims to provide a framework of seven commitments to guide humanitarian organisations in the context of the climate crisis.

+{{< figure
+  src="ClimateCharter_humanitarian.png"
+  alt="The Climate and Environment Charter for Humanitarian Organisations" caption="The Climate and Environment Charter for Humanitarian Organisations (Source: [The Climate Charter Website](https://www.climate-charter.org/))" attr="" attrlink="" class="post_image"
+>}}

+### Resources

++ I’ve found some fascinating resources from the [*Red Cross Red Crescent Climate Centre*](https://www.climatecentre.org/), which is hosted by the Dutch Red Cross in The Hague.
+These include the [Climate Training Kit](https://ctk.climatecentre.org/training/introduction), which is accompanied by an [online course](https://www.climatecentre.org/training/) on the IFRC learning platform (registration required), as well as a [curriculum for young people and children](https://weadapt.org/knowledge-base/y-adapt/) through the Y-Adapt programme.
+There's also a [Climate Guide](https://www.climatecentre.org/wp-content/uploads/RCRC_climateguide.pdf) for those who prefer a written handbook.
++ The [Climate and Environment Charter for Humanitarian Organisations](https://www.climate-charter.org/), along with the relevant tools and [guidance](https://www.climate-charter.org/guidance/), covering topics ranging from [disaster risk reduction](https://www.climate-charter.org/guidance-themes/disaster-risk-reduction/) and [environmental sustainability](https://www.climate-charter.org/guidance-themes/environmental-sustainability/) to [nature- & ecosystem-based solutions](https://www.climate-charter.org/guidance-themes/nature-and-ecosystem-based-solutions/), as well as [indigenous & local knowledge](https://www.climate-charter.org/guidance-themes/indigenous-and-local-knowledge/).
++

 # Nexus between conflict, human rights and the role/responsibility of business